How To Cream Butter

 Creamy butter in a white mixing bowl with a white spatula next to it.

-• The creaming process involves beating room temperature butter and sugar together with a mixer at a moderate speed until it is well blended, with a fluffy texture, and is pale yellow in color.
+• The creaming process involves beating room temperature butter and sugar together with a mixer at a moderate speed until it is well blended, has a fluffy texture, and is pale yellow in color.

 • While there are some recipes that just want the butter to be creamed, most recipes want both butter and sugar, and this can be with white granulated sugar, brown sugar, or powdered sugar.